 |Pulling, gathering corn||Husking corn||Gathering turnips|

-The diary shows other things that occupied Frank's time as well.
-He was a devoted churchgoer and was also active in the Masons.
-Beginning in 1879 he also organized an annual temperance picnic which was held for more than 30 years, and he was an avid campaigner against alcohol.
+In addition to his farm work Frank was a devoted churchgoer and active in the Masons.
+Being an avid campaigner against alcohol, he also organized an annual temperance picnic which started in 1879 and was held for more than 30 years.
 Sundays were spent in socializing after attending church and Sunday school.

-The diary offers a window into one person's 19th-century farm experiences and shines a light on what life in the community of Auburn was like more than 140 years ago.
-I hope you find it enjoyable and interesting.
+The diary offers a window into one person's 19th-century Kansas farm experiences and highlights what life in Auburn was like more than 140 years ago.
+I hope you find it enjoyable.

 |forward to 1869-1870||back to A Prairie Life home page|